-With tourism in Taiwan at an all-time high, the country’s many factories have taken an interesting step to take advantage of the huge numbers of visitors spending time in this island nation.
+With tourism in Taiwan at an all-time high, its many factories have taken an interesting step to take advantage of the huge numbers of visitors spending time in the region.
 Once a textile and manufacturing giant, many industries have seen a slump in profits in recent years, and so they have turned to the tourist dollar to make ends meet.
 Factory tours are big business in Taiwan and of the 130 or so that you can take throughout the island here are some of the best.

 Lucky Art is one of the most established factory tours on the list.
 Originally started to promote the factory products and to show local children how their art supplies are made, this is an incredibly popular tour for families.
 Here you can make your own crayons and have your face painted by staff at the factory.

 Another one for the kids is the Taiwan Balloon Factory tour in Taichung.
 This fun tour not only teaches the kids how to the factory makes balloons but also gives them the chance to make balloon animals.
 Lots of fun.

 As one of the region’s most popular factory tours, this one can get a little busy but it’s well worth the trip.
 With tons of fun mirrors and DIY projects, this tour of a former factory is a great way to spend a morning or afternoon in Changhua.

 A must for any whiskey lover is the tour of the distillery in Yilan.
 Here you can learn about the distilling process and enjoy some tasting sessions with the distillery staff.
 There’s also a restaurant/food hall where you can enjoy your lunch after the tour.